hexbyt3/SVSeedFinderPlugin/README.md

 # SV Seed Finder Plugin for PKHeX

-A seed finding plugin for PKHeX that helps you search for specific Generation 9 Tera Raid encounters in Pokemon Scarlet & Violet.
+A high-performance seed finding plugin for PKHeX that helps you search for specific Generation 9 Tera Raid encounters in Pokemon Scarlet & Violet.
+Now with **multi-core processing** and **advanced scale validation**!

 ## About